 -

-Plastic and coated surfaces may need lower power and higher frequency for clean marks without melting.
+Plastic and coated surfaces may need higher speed and higher frequency for clean marks without melting.

 -

-Metal or ceramics require higher energy and slower speed to achieve deep, durable results.
+Metal or ceramics require slower speed and smaller frequency to achieve deep, durable results.

 The 70mm lens is perfect for precision engraving and fine details on smaller surfaces.

-Here’s a general guide based on the Omni X 5W UV laser parameters:
+Here’s a general guide based on the Omni X 6W UV laser parameters:

 💡 Pro Tip: For high-gloss or reflective materials, use the “cross-hatch fill” in your design software to ensure even coverage.

-The 150mm lens provides a larger work area, ideal for bigger engravings or batch production.
-However, since the laser energy is spread over a larger area, you may need slightly higher power or slower speed.
+The Omni X 6W UV laser 150mm lens provides a larger work area, ideal for bigger engravings or batch production.
+However, since the laser energy is spread over a larger area, you may need slower Speed and smaller Frqeuency.

 💡 Pro Tip: For transparent materials like acrylic or glass, applying a thin layer of masking tape can help diffuse the beam and improve clarity.